From hammering saucepans to bellowing Justin Bieber in the bath, many children love to make a musical racket. Inevitably, there are apps for that too.

 Ten of the best examples for Android and iOS are below.
 Prices are correct at the time of writing, and if you tap or click on the platform names, you’ll be taken directly to their app store listings.

-Fresh out in March, this is the best app yet from children’s developer Toca Boca.
+Fresh out in March, this is the best app yet from children’s developer Toca Dance.
 It gets children to choreograph a dancing trio, manipulating their legs, arms and heads rag-doll style to plan moves.
 They can choose from eight characters, a selection of outfits and five original songs ranging from pop to dubstep, before saving the videos of the final performances.
 It’s wonderfully fun.

 Aimed at five-year-olds and up, Easy Music is an accessible introduction to music theory for children, with animated characters teaching them to recognise notes, pitch, melody and rhythm.
 Once they have the basics, it’s time to start composing their own music, with a colourful rainbow piano to show off.